The maximum of branching Brownian motion in $\mathbb{R}^d$: Proof of Theorem : a modified second moment method for d at least 2

 Any choice of $\ell(L)$ satisfying~\eqref{eqn:def-ell} is valid\footnote{In fact, the condition $\ell \leq L^{1/6}$ is not imperative; however, enforcing it abbreviates several calculations.}.
 Note that $\ell(L) \leq z(L)$ for all $L \geq 1$.

 Next, we discuss the relevant barriers and associated notation.
 Recall the barrier events given in equation~\eqref{eqn:notation-barrier}.
 We now define our ``lower barrier" function: as mentioned at the start of this subsection, this is needed to handle the $\exp(\cdot)$ term in the Girsanov transform~\eqref{eq.girsanov}.
 Recall from Section \ref{subsec:hittingP} that we write $f_{a}^b(s;T)$ to denote the function of $s \in [0,T]$ whose graph is the straight line segment in $\R^2$ connecting $(0,a)$ to $(T,b)$.
-Let
+Let\footnote{This choice of $\ell_1$ will be made clear in the proof of Claim~\ref{claim:bridge-barrier-2}.
+Really, we just require $\ell_1 := \ell^{\epsilon}$ for any $\epsilon >0$ such that $\ell^{1/3} - \ell_1 \sqrt{2} - \ell_1^{2/3} \gg 0$.}

 It will also be useful at this point to define the quantities

 for any $a, b \in \R$.
 The function $Q_z(\cdot) := Q_{y, z,L,t}(\cdot)$, defined below, will be the most important ``lower barrier function":